salahmoustafa21/Network-application/README.md

 # Network application
 Een netwerkapplicatie with pingfunction, traceroute and a port scan.

 ATTENTION: This program only works under Golang in Linux.
+It will crash under Windows.

 How to use the program:
 1. Start the program.